Facts About Charlie Chaplin You Need To Know

 Beginning in 1927 with The Jazz Singer, films with sound soon replaced their silent equivalents.
 But Chaplin refused to embrace the new technology, for fear that the Little Tramp would be destroyed.
 Chaplin also used music but not dialogue in his two 1930s films,’ City Lights’ and’ Modern Times,’ except for one scene in which he sings in nonsensical fake Italian.
 In 1940, he finally released a full sound picture,’ The Great Tyrant,’ an anti-Hitler satire that portrays him for the first time in nearly 20 years as a character other than the Little Tramp.

 In 1918 Chaplin quickly tied the knot to Mildred Harris, a 17-year-old actress, a move he would soon regret, claiming they were irreconcilably mistaken.
 Since the divorce, he married Lita Grey, a 16-year-old, another actress he had a bitter split with.
-And in 1943, though in the midst of a high-profile paternity suit, Chaplin, 54, married Oona O’Neill, 18, whom a Hollywood agent had introduced to him.
+And in 1943, though in the midst of a high-profile paternity suit, Chaplin, 54, married Oona O’Neill, 18, whom was introduced by Hollywood agent to him.
 Playwright Eugene O’Neill’s father, O’Neill, was so upset by the match that he disinherited her.
-But unlike the other relationships that Chaplin has, this one will last.
+But unlike the other relationships that Chaplin has, this one has last.
 The two were together until age 88 when Chaplin died.

 Essentially, the United States deported him.